dalealleshouse/software-simplicity/README.md

 necessary to understand it to reduce complexity.

 ## Simplicity is Hard
-> Simplicity is the most intensely intellectual of the XP values.
-To make a system simple enough to gracefully solve only today's problem is hard work. - Kent Beck

-> I didn't have time to write a short letter, so I wrote a long one instead - attributed to many different great thinkers

-> e n’ai fait celle-ci plus longue que parce que je n’ai pas eu le loisir de la faire plus courte. - Pascal

 Agile Doctor "high quality costs three times as much up front but is 40% cheaper in the long run"